Introduction of Compiler Design

-Compiler is a software which converts a program written in high level language (Source Language) to low level language (Object/Target/Machine Language).
+The compiler is software that converts a program written in a high-level language (Source Language) to low-level language (Object/Target/Machine Language).

 - Cross Compiler that runs on a machine ‘A’ and produces a code for another machine ‘B’.
 It is capable of creating code for a platform other than the one on which the compiler is running.